idesignpbp/public-api-documentation/source/includes/_fabrics.md

 trinity_fabric_num | N/A | Show fabrics that match a specific Trinity fabric number
 supplier_fabric_num | N/A | Show fabrics that match a specific Supplier fabric number
-is_active | true | If set to true, the result will only include active fabrics
+is_active | true | If set to true, the result will only include active fabrics show_archived | false | By default archived fabrics (not active, not in stock or temp out) are not returned.
+Set this to true in order to show all fabrics. reverse_sort | N/A | If this parameter is sort, fabrics will be sorted descending by fabric_id

 ### Other